Feuermurmel/adblock-releases-repo-generator/readme.md

 # AdBlock source releases as a Git repository

 This script helps you create a Git Repository from the [source releases](http://code.getadblock.com/releases/) of [AdBlock](https://getadblock.com).
+This script has been used to create the repository at https://github.com/Feuermurmel/adblock-releases.

 ## Preparations